nf-core/website/markdown/usage/nf_core_tutorial.md

 ### `TODO` statements
 Not everything can be completed with a template and all new pipelines will need to edit and add to the resulting pipeline files in a similar set of locations.
 To make it easier to find these, the _nf-core_ template files have numerous comment lines beginning with `TODO nf-core:`, followed by a description of what should be changed or added.
 These comment lines can be deleted once the required change has been made.

-Most code editors have tools to automatically discover such `TODO` lines and the `nf-core lint` command also flags these.
-This makes it simple to systematically work through the template, editing all files where required.
+Most code editors have tools to automatically discover such `TODO` lines and the `nf-core lint` command will flag these.
+This makes it simple to systematically work through the new pipeline, editing all files where required.

 ### How _nf-core_ software packaging works
 The only hard requirement for all _nf-core_ pipelines is that software must be available in Docker images.
 However, it is recommended that pipelines use the following methodology where possible: